mh3nj/Finwise/TIMELINE.md

 The open source community keeps inspiring.

 FinWise started as a two day experiment.
 It became so much more.
-Your money, your data, your control. :) <3
+Your money, your data, your control. :) <3 This whole project was built under restriction of Iran's internet shutdown.
+The reason of gaps is due to not having access to github.